fiatconnect/specification/fiatconnect-api.md

   MUST fail the request.
 If the server's current timestamp is past the `expiration-time` field, the server MUST fail the request.
 If the `expiration-time` field is greater than four hours (14400 seconds) ahead of the `issued-at` field, the server MUST fail the request.

-If all fields are acceptable, and the message is formatted correctly, the server MUST authenticate the user's session, and return an HTTP `200`.
+If all fields are acceptable, and the message is formatted correctly, the server SHOULD authenticate the user's session, and return an HTTP `200`.
-The server MUST attach the fields from the signed message to the session internally, in order to access data about the user and their session in other endpoints.
+The server SHOULD attach the fields from the signed message to the session internally, in order to access data about the user and their session in other endpoints.

-Once a server authenticates a session using a particular nonce, the server MUST NOT allow any other sessions to be created using that nonce, until `expiration-time` of the session created using that nonce has been reached.
+Once a server authenticates a session using a particular nonce, the server MUST NOT allow any other sessions to be created using the same nonce and address, until
+`expiration-time` of the session created using that nonce has been reached.
 The implementation of this is up to the server, but will require storing some global state about nonces in order to check if a client is attempting to sign-in using a nonce that is temporarily forbidden.
 Careful consideration should be taken to make sure that nonce management works correctly when scaling server resources.

 ###### 3.2.1.5.3.2.
 Failure